-In accordance with this EU Directive, Harris Corporation and other companies selling electric or electronic devices in the EU will affix labels indicating that such products must be properly recycled.
+In accordance with this EU Directive, Harris Corporation and other companies selling electric or electronic devices in the EU will affix labels indicating that such products must properly recycled.

-(See the Harris Premier website for more information on dates and deadlines for compliance.)
+(See the Harris website, www.harris.com, for more information on dates and deadlines for compliance.)
 Contact your local Harris sales representative for information on returning these products for recycling.
 Harris equipment that complies with the EU directive will be marked with a WEEE-compliant symbol, as shown in Figure 2.